swt30/thesis/chapters/06-application/06-application.md

 ](gj1132b-phases){#fig:gj1132b-phases}

 Finally, using information on the melting properties of silicate, we are able to take the temperature information at the base of the water layer and determine whether the Earth-like nucleus would be molten.
 [@Fig:gj1132b-melting] shows the temperature differential from the solidus/liquidus^[At temperatures lower than the solidus, a material is completely solid.
 At temperatures higher than the liquidus it is completely liquid.
-In between, crystals form in the melt and the material exists as a slurry.] at the top of the silicate layer in the GJ1132b models.
+In between, crystals form in the melt and the material exists as a slurry.] at the top of the silicate layer in the GJ 1132b models.
 We vary the water fraction as before to investigate if this changes the melt state of the mantle.
 We see that, at the temperatures at the base of a water layer, any silicate mantle is most likely molten.
 This is also found to be true even under a very modest water layer (up to an order of magnitude less in mass fraction than the Earth).